zamfi/cca-programming-electronics-spring-2016/README.md

           i = i + 7;
         }
         ```
      -  Practice Two.
 What's the last value of `j` here? `counter`?
-How many `rect`s get drawn?
+How many times does a `rect` get drawn?
 Calculate manually, then confirm with `println`.

         ```processing
         int i = 5;